julianencisoizquierdo/NLP_Handling_Imbalance/README.md

 However, when employing undersampling techniques, the Support Vector Machine (SVM) proves to have a higher performance.
 This can be attributed to SVM's effectiveness to establish decision boundaries in reduced feature spaces, which suits the altered data distribution resulting from undersampling.

 Another observation is that the oversampling technique results in much higher performance when compared to other methods.
 SMOTE, a more advanced form of oversampling, closely follows oversampling in terms of performance.
-This aligns well with the findings of Juez-Gil et al. (2021), which emphasized the effectiveness of simpler methods, such as Random-Over-Sampling in providing better results than complex ones, such as SMOTE.
+This aligns well with the findings of Juez-Gil et al. (2021), who emphasized that simpler methods (such as Random-Over-Sampling) could often provide better results than more complex ones (such as SMOTE).

-These results emphasize the importance of exploring different strategies for managing imbalanced data and emphasize the advantages of ensemble methods like Gradient Boosting and Random Forest, along with algorithm-level approaches such as adjusting misclassification costs and modifying decision thresholds, in addressing the challenges posed by imbalanced datasets.

 ## Usage